9gusgusgus9/web_scraper/Readme.md

 ## Tests

-We developed two tests to ensure the quality of the the code we wrote.
+We developed some tests to ensure the quality of the the code we wrote.
+Three tests are unit tests which verify the correct functioning of the modules of the classes Article, Paragraph and Source.
+These three tests are always checked by the Continuous Integration workflow.
+Moreover, we wrote two integration tests which test the scraping of the articles from the source and the sentiment analysis performed by the server that we implement.
+In order to run these two tests please follow the following steps.

 1. Install jest
     - `npm install jest`